keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 ![simpons meme where everything is chaos, representing ms word formatting chaos](/images/ms-word-nightmare-simpsons.jpg)

 # 2. The aim of this exercise
-- Introducing $LaTeX$, an open-sourced text-processing software
+- Introducing `LaTeX`, an open-sourced text-processing software
     - specifically in this session, we use [Overleaf](https://www.overleaf.com/), which allows you to use LaTeX online.
 You don't need to download and configure it in your own machine.
 In time, you can do so, but for now, let's use this online version that is way more beginner-friendly!

 ## LaTeX?